 When I was a kid, my dad let me use his fancy Sears T.L.S.
 35mm camera.
 I remember getting excited in my teens and twenties when I realized I could get Kodak black and white film at the drugstores.
 Then life happened.
 I jobbed up, found a lovely victim…ahem…wife, procreated, and just generally let photography fall off the radar.
 That changed in 2014 when around November I was talking with a coworker about finding an old Polaroid for his granddaughter for Christmas.
 It stirred the embers of my love of photography and I started snatching up old film cameras.
 This passion got even worse when I was informed by another coworker that I could actually develop my own film…in instant coffee.
 Then followed the epiphany that I could, in fact, develop color and slide film in my kitchen.
 This eventually culminated with a massive bout of G.A.S.
-(Gear Acquisition Syndrome) as I snatched up a Ricoh GR, Fujifilm X Pro 1, X100T, and a Leica M3.
+(Gear Acquisition Syndrome) as I snatched up a handful of the latest digital gear and an old Leica M3.
 In the last two years I’ve slowly built a decent little collection of fine (and not-so-fine) classic cameras, and filled shelves throughout the house.
 Here on Aragon’s Eye I’ll feature one regularly, hopefully after running some film through each, and showing the results.
-While I’ll post shots I take here, I really post most of my photography on Instagram and Flickr, so be sure to check out my work there.
-I’m not for hire (not that anyone would, haha).
-I have a fast rule that I don’t make hobbies into careers.
-I did that once, now I’m a miserable IT guy.
-However, if you do like something you see and would like a print or to use the image, just shoot me an email to discuss a photo release.
+Be sure to follow me on Instagram or Facebook.